jxy-s/herpaderping/README.md

 always question them, and do you research.

 The motivation for this research came about when discovering how to do analysis when a file is written.
-With prior background researching process hollowing and doppelganging, I had theorized this might be possible.
+With prior background researching process Hollowing and Doppelganging, I had theorized this might be possible.
 The goal is to provide better security.
 You cannot create a better lock without first understanding how to break the old one.

 ### Similar Techniques
-Herpaderping is similar to hollowing and doppelganging however there are some key differences:
+Herpaderping is similar to Hollowing and Doppelganging however there are some key differences:

 #### Process Hollowing
-Process hollowing involves modifying the mapped section before execution begins, which abstractly this looks like: `map -> modify section -> execute`.
-This workflow results in the intended execution flow of the hollowed process diverging into unintended code.
-Doppelganging might be considered a form of hollowing.
+Process Hollowing involves modifying the mapped section before execution begins, which abstractly this looks like: `map -> modify section -> execute`.
+This workflow results in the intended execution flow of the Hollowed process diverging into unintended code.
+Doppelganging might be considered a form of Hollowing.
-However, hollowing, in my opinion, is closer to injection in that hollowing usually involves an explicit write to the already mapped code.
-This differs from herpaderping where there are no modified sections.
+However, Hollowing, in my opinion, is closer to injection in that Hollowing usually involves an explicit write to the already mapped code.
+This differs from Herpaderping where there are no modified sections.

 #### Process Doppelganging
-Process doppelganging is closer to herpaderping.
+Process Doppelganging is closer to Herpaderping.
 Doppelganging abuses transacted file operations and generally involves these steps:
 `transact -> write -> map -> rollback -> execute`.
 In this workflow, the OS will create the image section and account for transactions, so the cached image section ends up being what you wrote to the transaction.
 The OS has patched this technique.
 Well, they patched the crash it caused.
 Maybe they consider this a "legal" use of a transaction.
-Thankfully, Windows Defender does catch the doppelganging technique.
-Doppelganging differs from herpaderping in that herpaderping does not rely on transacted file operations.
+Thankfully, Windows Defender does catch the Doppelganging technique.
+Doppelganging differs from Herpaderping in that Herpaderping does not rely on transacted file operations.
-And Defender doesn't catch herpaderping.
+And Defender doesn't catch Herpaderping.

 #### Comparison
 For reference, the generalized techniques: